cloudberrydb/cloudberrydb-site/docs/cbdb-overview.md

 - **Parallel optimizer and executor**: The Cloudberry Database kernel has a built-in parallel optimizer and executor, which is not only compatible with the PostgreSQL ecosystem, but also supports data partition pruning and multiple indexing technologies (including B-Tree, Bitmap, Hash, Brin, GIN), and JIT (expression just-in-time compilation processing).

-- **Machine learning components - MADlib**: Cloudberry Database integrates MADlib components, providing users with fully SQL-driven machine learning features, enabling deep integration of algorithms, computing power, and data.
+- **Machine learning components MADlib**: Cloudberry Database integrates MADlib components, providing users with fully SQL-driven machine learning features, enabling deep integration of algorithms, computing power, and data.

-- **Support multiple programming languages**: Cloudberry Database provides developers with a rich choice of programming languages, including R, Python, Perl, Java, and PostgreSQL, so that they can easily write custom functions.
+- **Support multiple programming languages**: Cloudberry Database provides developers with rich programming languages, including R, Python, Perl, Java, and PostgreSQL, so that they can easily write custom functions.

-- **High-performance parallel computing based on MPP engine**: Cloudberry Database's MPP engine supports high-performance parallel computing, seamlessly integrated with SQL, and can perform fast computing and analysis on SQL execution results.
+- **High-performance parallel computing based on MPP engine**: The MPP engine of Cloudberry Database supports high-performance parallel computing, seamlessly integrated with SQL, and can perform fast computing and analysis on SQL execution results.

 - **PostGIS geographic data processing**: Cloudberry Database introduces an upgraded version of PostGIS 2.X, supports its MPP architecture, and further improves the processing capability of geospatial data.
 Key features include:

-     - Integrated object storage: supports directly loading large-capacity geospatial data from object storage (OSS) into the database.
+     - Support for object storage: supports directly loading large-capacity geospatial data from object storage (OSS) into the database.
      - Comprehensive spatial data type support: including geometry, geography, and raster.
      - Spatio-temporal index: Provides spatio-temporal index technology, which can effectively accelerate space- and time-related queries.
      - Complex spatial and geographic calculations: including sphere length calculations as well as spatial aggregation functions (such as contain, cover, intersect).